-Although the information presented in these Listing Particulars conforms to SPE Standards prepared under the Petroleum Resources Management System ("PRMS"), the Issuer files with the Russian authorities reserves data prepared in accordance with Russian standards.
-The Russian reserves system differs significantly from SPE Standards and the standards applied by the SEC, in particular with respect to the manner in which and the extent to which commercial factors are taken into account in calculating reserves.
+The Russian reserves system differs significantly from SPE Standards respect to the manner in which and the extent to which commercial factors are taken into account in calculating reserves.
 As a result, prospective investors should be aware that the reserves data filed by the Group according to Russian standards may differ from the information otherwise presented by the Group in conformity with SPE Standards prepared under the PRMS.
 Prospective investors should only consider the information presented in these Listing Particulars in connection with their decision relating to an investment in the Bonds.